tingerrr/hydra/doc/chapters/2-guide/3-faq.typ

 #qna[
   Why does hydra not show a heading where I want it to?
 ][
-  Hydra will automatically detect where showing a heading would be redundant and refuse showing it.
+  HYDRA will automatically detect where showing a heading would be redundant and refuse showing it.
   See @redundancy on when that is the case, as well as how it is detected.
 ]